Las Mujeres Ya No Lloran: Singles

-Other songs

 Las Mujeres Ya No Lloran also includes the song "Shakira: Bzrp Music Sessions, Vol. 53", which was released as a part of Argentine producer Bizarrap's Bzrp Music Sessions series via independent label Dale Play.
 The song saw huge commercial success worldwide and broke four Guinness World Records, including for the most-streamed Latin track on Spotify and YouTube in 24 hours.
 It peaked at number two on the Billboard Global 200, becoming Shakira's first top-ten single globally since the chart's inception in 2020.
 It peaked at number nine on the Billboard Hot 100 and topped the Hot Latin Songs chart for five weeks, becoming Shakira's sixth top-ten single in the US and the first Spanish-language single by a female vocalist to enter the top ten in history.

 Additionally, the album includes "TQG", a collaboration with Colombian singer Karol G released by Universal Latino as the fifth single from the latter's fourth studio album, Mañana Será Bonito (2023).
 The song peaked at number one on the Billboard Global 200, becoming both artists' first number-one single.
 It peaked at number seven on the Billboard Hot 100 and topped the Hot Latin Songs chart for five weeks, becoming Shakira's seventh top-ten single in the US and her second in 2023.
 With this, Karol G and her broke the Guinness World Record for the highest-charting female Spanish-language track on the Hot 100.

 The piano ballad "Última" was released as a promotional single on 22 March 2025, one year after the release of the album.
 The song charted at 9 on US Latin Digital Songs and at 18 on US Latin Pop Airplay, and is certified Latin Platinum in the US.